 For those of you who have moved back home to go into quarantine, this does not mean that you're allowed to break your contract.
 You're still legally obliged to pay rent until your contract's end date.

 These are unprecedented circumstances thought, and we understand that paying months of rent when you're not even living in your flat adds unnecessary strain at an already stressful time.

 We advise you to get in touch with your landlord or accommodation provider to explain your situation and see whether they would be open to ending your tenancy agreement early.

-If you are struggling to pay rent due to a loss of income linked to coronavirus, we suggest you get in touch with your landlord and explain your situation.
-You may be able to work out an affordable payment plan that works for both of you.
+After those dates/notice periods, you'll be expected to work out an affordable payment plan that works for both of you and your landlord.
+If you're struggling to pay rent due to a loss of income linked to coronavirus, we suggest you get in touch with your landlord and explain your situation.

 Any sort of accommodation occupied exclusively by full-time students will qualify for a full council tax exemption.

 If you're in a shared house with both full-time students and non-students, only non-student tenants will have to pay council tax.

 Some local governments have introduced measures to relieve those affected by the virus from paying their full bill.
 If you're living with someone that does pay council tax, tell them to get in touch with your local council to find out more.

 What if you can't pay your bills because of coronavirus?